NotAHero04/RandomPojavThings/OptiFabric/README.md

-Your OptiFabric doesn't work?
+Your OptiFabric doesn't work because the remapping failed?
 Try this!

 To use this patch, you must have:
  + OptiFabric (recommended the latest version for the Minecraft version you play)